-Taking a nice stroll around Vieille Ville until our reservation time at La Merenda.
+Taking a nice stroll around Vieille Ville before La Merenda.
 (4 Rue Raoul Bosio)

-While researching for cute local dinner spots in Nice, La Merenda popped out in so many posts that it seemed nuts not to give it a try (I even found a NYT article dated back in 1988!).
-And boy was I happy that I got a chance to dine in this "rustic bite-sized bistro" that revived peasant food into Nice's must try cuisine.
+While researching for cute local dinner spots in Nice, my coworker who lived in Nice recommended La Merenda and reading rave reviews all around, it seemed nuts not to give it a try (Read: a NYT article from 1988!).
+And boy was I happy to try "rustic bite-sized bistro" that revived peasant food into Nice's must try cuisine.

 Voila.
 Nice's best secret- La Merenda's Pâtes au pistou

 This became a very dangerous, yet scrumptious habit I got accustomed to.
-My day just could not be completed without at least two scoops from Fenocchio.
+My night, without at least two scoops from Fenocchio, would be incomplete.